Slaymish/my-digital-garden/src/site/notes/COMP261/COMP Lexical Analysis.md

 Hamish Burke || 03-03-2023
 ***

-- Need to separate the text into a squence of tokens
+- Need to separate the text into a sequence of tokens
 	- Java scanner, by default, separates at white space
 		- Not what we want!

 ## Use a 'Regular Expression'

 *java.util.regexp.Pattern*
 - String with 'wild cards'
 - [-+\*/] : sets of possible characters